daizutabi/hydraflow/docs/usage/quickstart.md

 ### Collect runs

-The `RunCollection` object is a collection of runs.
+The `RunCollection` instance is a collection of runs.

 ```pycon exec="1" source="console" session="quickstart"
 >>> from hydraflow import RunCollection